ckxng/ghost_ncoded_ckxng/README.md

 Status
 ======

+This project is ABANDONED.

-This theme is in-use at http://www.ckxng.com and contains hard-coded links that make it appropriate for use only on that domain.
+This theme worked well, and was in-use at http://www.ckxng.com until I moved to another platform.
+Note that this theme contains hard-coded links that make it appropriate for use only on that domain.
+Some modification will be required in order to reuse it.

 ![N'Coded Screenshot](ncodedscreen.png?raw=true)